Hawaii State & Federal Solar Tax Credits

 30% Federal Solar Tax Credit

-Where the Solar Tax Credits Stand — and Why Now is the Time to Act
+Where the Credits Stand, and Why Now is the Time to Act

 Right now, both homeowners and businesses can claim a 30% federal tax credit for the cost of a solar photovoltaic (PV) system through the Investment Tax Credit (ITC).
-These credits are still available abd we are encouraging property owners to take advantage of this financial benefit before it disappears.
+These credits are still available and we are encouraging property owners to take advantage of this financial benefit before it’s gone.

-For residential systems, if changes are signed into law new proposals would require projects to be fully installed by December 31, 2025 to qualify for the 30% federal credit.
+For residential systems, projects must be fully installed by December 31, 2025 to qualify for the 30% federal credit.

 When you go solar in Hawaii, you can get back up to 65% of your system cost through tax credits — but it’s not an instant discount.
 Here’s how it works: